Foxbud/libcclosure/README.md

 void ListForEach(List *list, bool (*callback)(int *element));
 ```

-Functions like this typically accept a "data" argument to pass to callback in addition to `element`, but imagine that isn't the case here.
+Functions like this typically accept a "data" parameter to pass to callback in addition to `element`, but imagine that isn't the case here.
 That functionality can be recreated using a closure:

 ```c
 /* main.c */